 Distinguish: By the montane habitat, the distinctive candelabra growth form of the tree and the cauliferous figs, ridged around the ostiole.
 Ficus treubii has similar shaped figs but F. treubii figs hang in pendulous curtains from the tree and ripen grey green.
 The colour and cauliferous growth of the figs resembles F. leptogramma but mature F. leptogramma figs are not ridged around the ostiole and have bracts on the side of the fig which are absent in F. virescens.

 Distribution: A North Borneo montane endemic found between 1,000-2,000 m at Mesilau and on the eastern shoulder of Kinabalu above Poring.
 F. virescens is now known to be locally common at Mesilau in the forest behind the Mesilau resort cabins which were badly damaged by the earthquake of 5th June 2015.

-Notes: In general appearance of the tree with whorls of leaves in tufts at the end of bare branches, F. virescens most closely resembles Ficus cereicarpa and F. francisci, although the arrangement of the figs in large cauliferous bunches most resembles F. leptogramma.
+Notes: The general appearance of F. virescens with whorls of leaves in tufts at the end of bare branches most closely resembles F. cereicarpa and F. francisci, although the arrangement of the figs in large cauliferous bunches most resembles F. leptogramma.
 The photos below are of different individuals at Mesilau, taken before the earthquake in June 2015, by Quentin Phillipps and Linus Gokusing.